List of coffee drinks: Flavoured

 A mint coffee that originated from the city of Padua in the Caffè Pedrocchi.
 It is indeed known in Padua as Pedrocchi; while in the rest of Italy as Caffè Padovano, which can be translated as Paduan Coffee.
 It is made of a lower layer of hot espresso coffee, a middle thick layer of fresh cream and mint syrup, and an upper thin layer of cocoa powder.
 The beverage is not to be stirred nor added with sugar.

 Iced

 Frappé

 Greek frappé (Café frappé) (φραπές), sometimes called a javaccino by independent coffeehouses, is a foam-covered iced coffee drink made from spray-dried instant coffee.
-It is very popular in Greece especially during summer, but has now spread on to other countries.
+It is very popular in Greece especially during summer but has now spread on to other countries.

-There are numerous ways in which this coffee can be tailored to the individual's taste, such as: all water-no milk; half-half; all milk and; varying levels of sweetness.
-Frappe is also extremely popular in Cyprus where fresh milk is used as opposed to condensed.

-In French, when describing a drink, the word frappé means shaken or chilled; however, in popular Greek culture, the word frappé is predominantly taken to refer to the shaking associated with the preparation of a café frappé.